 1) Continued growth in health care expenditures and significant changes in health care coverage are creating demand for consulting projects.
 This includes a focus on digital health records and a dramatic need for greater efficiency and cost control.

-2) Consultancies that focus on projects that clearly reduce business costs and enhance operating ratios in a reasonably short period of time will find a ripe corporate market (such as consultants who focus on cash flow enhancement, supply chain efficiency and manufacturing efficiency).
+2) Consultancies that focus on projects that clearly reduce business costs and enhance operating profits in a reasonably short period of time will find a ripe corporate market (such as consultants who focus on cash flow enhancement, supply chain efficiency and manufacturing efficiency).

-5) Consultants who assist firms in lowering employee benefits costs are in high demand.
+4) Consultants who assist firms in lowering employee benefits costs are in high demand.

 Source: Plunkett Research, Ltd.